 Christmas just wouldn’t be Christmas without Dr. Seuss’ famous grumpy, green Christmas hating guy.
-To celebrate the new film I thought it would be fun to make Grinch hot chocolate!
+To celebrate the holidays I thought it would be fun to make Grinch hot chocolate!

 DR. SEUSS’ THE GRINCH Hot Chocolate

-This recipe for Grinch Hot Chocolate is so easy to make and just in time for the new DR. SEUSS’ THE GRINCH movie releasing on November 9th!
+This recipe for Grinch Hot Chocolate is so easy to make and just in time for you to sit down and watch Christmas movies!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.